dapr/docs/daprdocs/content/en/reference/components-reference/supported-bindings/http.md

 ## Using HTTPS

-The HTTP binding can also be used with HTTPS endpoints by configuring the dapr sidecar to trust the server's SSL certificate.
+The HTTP binding can also be used with HTTPS endpoints by configuring the Dapr sidecar to trust the server's SSL certificate.

 1. Update the binding component's YAML to use `https` instead of `http`
 1. Refer [How-To: Install certificates in the Dapr sidecar]({{ ref install-certificates }}), to install the SSL certificate in the sidecar.